ftomara/tjm_task/docs/challenges.md

 target method, and if not, create it standalone, reactivate the same still-open Order tab, send a bare Ctrl+S to refresh the combo in place, verify it now has the option, then select it and do the real save.

-**A related idea, tried and then deliberately reverted (Product's VAT).**
-`create_product()`'s VAT combo has the identical shape - the original version requires the caller (`run_order_flow`) to pre-create the VAT rate before ever calling `create_product()`, a rule enforced by convention rather than by the function itself.
-It was rewritten once to be self-contained the same way as Shipping (create the rate lazily, refresh via Ctrl+S) - and then reverted back to the caller-pre-creates version on explicit instruction, because the brief itself specifies checking the VAT list and creating the rate there first, before the Product that references it - not discovering the gap from inside an already-open Product editor.
-Recorded here so the reasoning survives even though the code doesn't currently reflect it: this is a case where a locally cleaner, more self-contained design lost to a more literal reading of the brief's own specified sequence, not to a bug in the self-contained version.

 **Lesson.** Once a fix for one bug class is confirmed working, the next question is "what else has this exact shape" - but "the same shape" isn't